 Whether you’re at the gym, in a group fitness class, or on the track, gently dabbing (the only cool kind of dab) your sweatiest areas provides several benefits.
 While you don’t want to wipe away all of your sweat (remember it’s your body’s cooling mechanism), a light dab will keep you from soaking through your clothes and help remove bacteria that causes odor.
 Be sure to wash your towel after daily use.

 Wear natural deodorant

-All-natural deodorant, like Humble, doesn’t have pore- and sweat duct-clogging ingredients like aluminum and other antiperspirants.
+All-natural deodorant doesn’t have pore- and sweat duct-clogging ingredients like aluminum and other antiperspirants.
 Natural ingredients like non-GMO cornstarch help absorb moisture without completely stopping the flow of sweat.
 In short, your body can continue doing its thing but in a manageable way.